quakeN/ProgrammingFundamentals_Sept2017/README.md

 9. <a href="https://github.com/quakeN/ProgrammingFundamentals_Sept2017/tree/master/09.%20Lists" > Lists </a>
 10. <a href="https://github.com/quakeN/ProgrammingFundamentals_Sept2017/tree/master/10.%20Dictionaries%2C%20Lambda%20and%20LINQ" > Dictionaries, Lambda and LINQ </a>
 11. <a href="https://github.com/quakeN/ProgrammingFundamentals_Sept2017/tree/master/11.%20Objects%20and%20Classes" > Objects and Classes </a>
+12. <a href="https://github.com/quakeN/ProgrammingFundamentals_Sept2017/tree/master/12.%20Files%20And%20Exceptions" > Files and Exceptions </a>